-Ann Arbor evaluates, maintains, and repairs traffic signals independent of road projects.
+Although the City of Ann Arbor does not have an active replacement or rehabilitation campaign for signal assets, Ann Arbor addresses needs as they are identified.
+Ann Arbor evaluates, maintains, and repairs traffic signals as needed based on inspection results, independent of road projects.
+Additionally, signals are often evaluated for upgrade anytime a capital project or private development touches an intersection where signals exist.
 Ann Arbor conducts replacements or repairs for those traffic signal assets reported as non-functional or as performing with reduced function.
 Ann Arbor adheres to regular maintenance and servicing policies outlined in the Michigan Manual of Uniform Traffic Control Devices.